IliaIdakiev/hg-resolvers/README.md

 </hg-resolve>
 ```

-This code won't trigger a resolve on init so if we want that we will have to add the `[resolveOnInit]="true"` to the resolve contaner.
+This code will trigger a resolve on init so if we dont' want that we will have to add the `[resolveOnInit]="false"` to the resolve contaner.

 *some.component.html*
 ```html